bstollnitz/aml_registry/README.md

 ```

-## Train and deploy model in current workspace
+## Training and deploying in the current workspace

 Let's train a model in the current workspace, using the components (and environment) from the registry.